MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/dom/index.md

 That covers most of the DOM-related features in DevTools.
 You can discover the rest of the features by right-clicking nodes in the DOM Tree, and experimenting with the other options that were not covered in this tutorial.
 See [Elements panel keyboard shortcuts](../shortcuts/index.md#elements-tool-keyboard-shortcuts).

-Check out the [Microsoft Edge DevTools homepage](../../devtools-guide-chromium/index.md) to discover everything else you are able to do with DevTools.
+Check out the [Microsoft Edge DevTools homepage](../../devtools-guide-chromium/index.md) to discover everything else you can do with DevTools.

 <!--See [Community](../index#community) if you want to contact the DevTools team or get help from the DevTools community.  -->